jlmelville/uwot/README.md

 * Only Euclidean distances are supported for finding nearest neighbors.
 You can pass in a `dist` object instead of a data frame.
 Sparse matrices are not yet supported.
+* I haven't tried this on anything larger than MNIST and Fashion MNIST.

 ## License